delormev/bolivia-2017/story/Bolivia_longform.md

 Walk up the hill for 30min to reach the Posada del Inca Eco-Lodge.
 The Lodge sent some people to help us carry our bags from the beach.

-4-hour hike from the South to the north of the island, then we pay for a private boat to take us back to the South, so we can make it back to the lodge just in time for dinner!## Day 11 (Jan.
-8th): Isla del Sol
+4-hour hike from the South to the north of the island, then we pay for a private boat to take us back to the South, so we can make it back to the lodge just in time for dinner!

 After all this effort, we really enjoy our dinner, quinoa soup and trout with rice (trout is the local fish, freshly caught from lake Titicaca).